In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

 You’re going to travel because of the photos you’ve seen from some source.
 And you’d definitely want to capture them for yourself too – either for sharing or storing for memories.
 So a good camera is a must on the list.
 Extra batteries, just in case.

 In Nepal, you’ll find a two-prong, 220-volt plug.
-Make sure you have a good surge protector integrated in them, because the electricity supply may not be stable at times.
+Make sure you have a good surge protector integrated into them, because the electricity supply may not be stable at times.

 First Aid kit